Use AlphaFold2

 This option applies to the input MSA. "unpaired_paired" = pair sequences from same species + unpaired MSA, "unpaired" = separate MSA for each chain, "paired" - only use paired sequences.
 Pairing the MSA can help AlphaFold2 create better predictions for complexes.

-Increased recycling steps tend to produce more accurate predictions but will also greatly increases prediction time.
-For smaller proteins and monomers we recommend 5 recycles, for bigger proteins we recommend 10 recycles.
+More recycling steps can improve accuracy but also increase prediction time.
+For smaller proteins and monomers we recommend 5 recycles; for bigger proteins we recommend 10.
 Maximum of 8 recycles for free users.
 Upgrade your plan to increase recycling values.

 Ends the protein folding process if the improvement between recycling steps doesn't surpass the tolerance value.
 The tolerance is defined as the RMSD (difference in distance matrices, angstrom units) between recycles.
 If it drops below the specified value, the recycling will terminate.
 We recommend a tolerance of 0.3 for smaller proteins and 0.5 for larger proteins and complexes.